iTwin/itwinjs-core/docs/learning/ui/AugmentingUI.md

 ### Widget Item

 Below is the UiItemsProvider function called when appui-react is populating StagePanels.
 The [StagePanelLocation]($appui-abstract) will be the default location for the widget.
-The [StagePanelSection]($appui-abstract) will specify what zone/area in the panel should contain the widget.
+The [StagePanelSection]($appui-abstract) will specify what section of the panel should contain the widget.
 Since widgets can be moved by the user, the locations specified are only the default locations.

 Starting in version 2.17 Widgets can specify if they support being "popped-out" to a child window by setting the AbstractWidgetProps property `canPopout` to true.
 This option must be explicitly set because the method `getWidgetContent` must return React components that works properly in a child window.
 At minimum  components should typically not use the `window` or `document` property to register listeners as these listener will be registered for events in the main window and not in the child window.
 Components will need to use the `ownerDocument` and `ownerDocument.defaultView` properties to retrieve `document` and `window` properties for the child window.